 Worthy of special mention is the excellent "vollkornbrot" toast, which comes with the scrambled eggs and some other platters.
-Thickly sliced and soaked through with butter, it's more like a dense cake than a heavy bread in texture, and very flavorful.
-At dinnertime you'll find an expanded menu of creative American comfort foods like duck meatloaf, fried pork chops and grilled-cheese sandwiches.
+Thickly sliced and soaked through with butter, it's more like a dense cake than a heavy bread in texture, and it's very flavorful.
+The toasted caraway-rye bread that comes with the lox platter is also notably tasty, complementing the salmon quite well.

 This book will introduce you to more than twenty of Japan's favorite specialty foods that are less well known abroad, along with a guide to the best places in Tokyo to try them and expert tips on what to order.
 From Bento.com.